Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Experiments

-the robustness of the LLM planner, we compare \emph{ReAd-S} and RoCo in extra extended scenarios with unexpected disruptions.
-We select \emph{`recipe3'} (3rd difficulty level in Make Sandwich) that takes a minimum environment step of 8 to accomplish the task.
-When a disruption occurs at timestep $n \ (0 \leq n < 8, n \in \mathbb{N})$, we reset the task and reinitialize the state without giving any hints about resetting in the prompt and clearing previous history information contained in the prompt.
+\textbf{With sudden disturbances towards the environments, the LLM-planner can re-adjust plans rapidly to accomplish the task via \emph{ReAd} feedback.} Since the critic takes both the current state and the proposed actions as input, it endows the LLM planner with not only the foresight to discern whether the action contributes to realizing the goal but also the ability to reschedule the planning quickly when encountering sudden disturbances to the advancement of the task.
+To evaluate the robustness of the LLM planner, we compare \emph{ReAd-S} and RoCo in extra extended scenarios with unexpected disruptions.
+We select \emph{recipe3} (3rd difficulty level in Make Sandwich) that takes a minimum environment step of 8 to accomplish the task.
+When a disruption occurs at timestep $n \ (0 \leq n < 8, n \in \mathbb{N})$, we reset the task and reinitialize the state without giving any hints about this resetting in the prompt and clearing previous history information contained in the prompt.
+Specifically, the ``adversarial'' case affects the LLM-based agent from two aspects: (\romannumeral1) the description of current state $s_{\text{reset}}$ which is given to the LLM planner before planning; (\romannumeral2) the unexpected transition of environment after executing an action.
 It raises an intractable challenge as the remaining historical information becomes misaligned with the actual situation.
 The lack of a complete description of the sudden disruption significantly increases the likelihood of the LLM planner proposing erroneous actions.
 To eliminate the influence induced by the different history information utilized between \emph{ReAd-S} and RoCo, we provide two more variants of RoCo as baselines.
 One uses only the history of the previous round, which we name RoCo-L, while the other is informed with descriptions of the sudden disturbance, which we name RoCo-P. The evaluation results are shown in Table \ref{disruption_results}.
 A larger step $n$ signifies a more severe influence of disturbance.
 As $n$ increases from 0 to 3, \emph{ReAd-S} consistently outperforms RoCo and its variants on SR and ES.
 Although RoCo retains a high SR under $n = 1, 2$, it fails to recalibrate the misalignment between the remaining history information and the actual status of the environment, leading to a significant drop in SR when $n = 3$.
 Regardless of what kind of history information RoCo relies on, consistent superior performance demonstrates that \emph{ReAd} feedback alleviates the potentially severe hallucination issue and brings reliable robustness.